broccolimicro/bcli/README.md

 vim file.act
 ```

-When you are done, you can shut down the development environment.
+When you are done, you can shut down the development environment and disconnect the technology server.
 ```
 bcli down
+bcli unmount
 ```